What is a brass core chip?

 In all respects, my recommendations remain unchanged from my original reports.

-The Board of the CC&GTCC continued the investigation after Reilly submitted his report.
+The Board of the CCA continued the investigation after Reilly submitted his report.
 David Whalen was interviewed extensively on several occasions.
 He provided more particulars that corroborated his earlier testimony.
 Dean Porter also provided additional information, including a formal complaint, specifying details on the specific chips that he alleges were non-genuine.

 Board's Decision

-Based on the information contained in this report and the accompanying detailed reports of Jim Reilly, CC&GTCC Claims Director and other documentation gathered by the Board and included as exhibits, we find as follows:
+Based on the information contained in this report and the accompanying detailed reports of Jim Reilly, CCA Claims Director and other documentation gathered by the Board and included as exhibits, we find as follows:

 1) That Mel Jung sold to Dean Porter a $2.50 pink Harrah’s chip without proper disclosure that it was a non-genuine chip.
-This is a violation of paragraphs 2, 3, 6 and 7 of the CC&GTCC Code of Ethics, which requires members:
+This is a violation of paragraphs 2, 3, 6 and 7 of the CCA Code of Ethics, which requires members:

 CoE #2- To conduct myself so as to bring no discredit to the Club or to impair the prestige of the Club or its members.